shikharsrivastava/Matrix/README.md

 It is simple header only C++ matrix library using expression templates.
 It is compatible with C++14 and later.
 It can be used with any type of data (int,float, complex,etc).

 ## Usage
 Just include the matrix.hpp file in your program and you are ready to go.
+The Matrix class exists in the namespace Lib.
 You can see the examples [here](/examples) It has the following functions to use -
 #### Constructors
 The library has 3 constructors :-
 * Default Constructor